 A town's after-school fitness program was extremely successful.
 Promoters want to find other towns with similar characteristics to serve as candidates for program expansion.

-A table, points, line, or area features can be used.
+Tabular, point, line, or area features can be used.

 An input candidate layer is required.
 The features in the candidate layer will be ranked by similarity to the reference locations.

 Ranked similarity is based on the fields specified in the Base similarity on parameter.
 More than one field can be specified.
 Only numeric fields with names matching the reference layer can be selected.
 Features with the lowest rank number have the highest similarity to the reference layer.

 By default, all of the features, up to a maximum of 10,000. in the candidate locations layer will be ranked from most to least similar.
 The Show me parameter can be used to specify the number of features you want returned.

 The Determine the most and least similar using parameter allows you to specify how features are matched.
 You can select field values or field profiles.